Until the End of the World (Until the End of the World #1) by Sarah Lyons Fleming (2013)

 pooled ink Review:

 My friend Sarah is an absolute fan of this series so she insisted I give it a go.
-I thought she’d just lend me the first book but nope she showed up for coffee with the first three in paperback!
+I thought she’d just lend me the first book but nope she showed up for coffee with all three in paperback!

 Normally I really don’t like zombies.
 I know it’s popular right now but it’s just not for me.
 That being said these books are more about survival in an apocalyptic type scenario than about the zombies (a bioweapon/military super-soldier serum goes wrong yet again!
 Le sigh.
 Haha).
 I do enjoy a good survivalist story (and my Amazon wishlist is full of survival gear) so that’s what convinced me to give these books a try.